xiangjun-tan/xiangjun-tan.github.io/index.md

 ## About Me

 My name is Xiangjun Tan, and I am a 4th-year undergraduate student at the [School of Physics, UNSW](https://www.unsw.edu.au/science/our-schools/physics).
 I am pursuing a double degree in Quantum Engineering and Physics.
-Previously, I have conducted experiments on the Quantum Hall Effect at temperatures below 250 mK and developed protocols for advanced quantum teleportation, as well as quantum simulations for many-body physics problem and error mitigation for its quantum algorithm.
+Previously, I have conducted experiments on the Quantum Hall Effect at temperatures below 250 mK and developed protocols for advanced quantum teleportation and quantum simulations for many-body physics problems and error mitigation for its quantum algorithm.
+Currently, I am working on my thesis project for Analysis of Dark Matter Experiments Enhanced through Quantum Information.
 I am proficient in coding with Matlab, Python, and the C language, having completed numerous projects.

 ## Research Interests

-- **Condensed Matter:** First Principle Calculation
+- **Condensed Matter:** Quantum Many-body Dynamics, Topological Phonon surface states
-- **Quantum Simulation:** High Energy Particles Dynamics/ Dark matter/ Neutrinoflavor evolution
+- **Quantum Simulation:** High Energy Particles Dynamics/ Dark matter scattering/ neutrino flavor evolution

 ## News and Awards
+- **[May.
+2024]** IBM Quantum has awarded $105,000 AUD to our project on the Analysis of Dark Matter Experiments Enhanced through Quantum Information.
+- **[Feb.
+2024]** Finished the Talented Student Program, recognised as the Top student in the UNSW Science Faculty.
 - **[Oct.
-2023]** Our poster about Quantum Error Mitigation has been accepted by QPQIS2023.
+2023]** Our poster about Quantum Error Mitigation on the quantum dynamics model for collective neutrino oscillation has been accepted by QPQIS2023.
 - **[Feb.
 2023]** Dean's honours list in Engineering 2022.
 - **[Dec.
 2022]** Sydney Quantum Academy Undergraduate Student Research Scholarship.